nithishakumar/Pattern-After-Effects-Plugin/README.md

-# Pattern-After-Effects-Plugin
+# Pattern
 An Adobe After Effects plugin that creates Islamic star pattern-style animations using the Hankin's polygons-in-contact algorithm.
 Colors for animations are generated from datasets of images (illustrated by professional artists at Kurzgesagt) through k-means clustering.
+This project on the University of Waterloo's research paper "Islamic Star Patterns from Polygons in Contact" by Craig S. Kaplan.

 ![Alt Text](https://github.com/nithishakumar/Pattern-After-Effects-Plugin/blob/main/animations/animation%201.gif)